-Exposure to LA has been mitigated by various response actions at the Site, which are detailed in the remedial investigation (RI) reports for OU4 (CDM Smith 2014) and OU7 (Tetra Tech 2014), and the Final Remedial Action Completion Report [RACR] (CDM Smith 2019a).
+Exposure to LA has been mitigated by various response actions at the Site, which are detailed in the remedial investigation (RI) reports for OU4 (CDM Smith 2014) and OU7 (Tetra Tech 2014), and the Final Remedial Action Completion Report [RACR] (CDM Smith 2020a).

-Specific locations of response action and any LA-containing material left in place following response action at a property were documented and provided to property owners upon completion of activities as final as-builts.
+Specific locations of response action and known LA-containing material left in place following response action at a property were documented and provided to property owners upon completion of activities as final as-builts.
 As-builts are stored electronically on project repository hard drives (per property) provided to ARP and DEQ, and hard copy at EPA's records center located in Denver, Colorado.
+Sampling locations and associated evaluations regarding required response actions were based on current and reasonably anticipated future use.